JoshuaTheMiller/CarTalk-Auto-Downloader/README.md

 ## What is this?

 A tool to help click a bunch of download buttons with only your keyboard!
+It is an... auto downloader 🤔

 # Running